taskin-sky/taskin-sky/README.md

 ### Hi there 👋, I'm Taskin Mubassir
 #### Computer Engineer

 CSE Graduate from BRAC University.
-I'm a Software Engineer & Android App Developer.
+I'm a Software Engineer, Web developer & Android App Developer.
 I have a passion for learning and sharing my knowledge with others.
 I love to solve real-world problems.
 I am strategic and goal-oriented and always work with an end goal in mind.

 Skills: Python / Kotlin / Java / C++ / PHP / JS / HTML / CSS